basepeak/roundcube_caldav/README.md

-# RoundCube CalDAV - CalDAV calendar for Roundcube Webmail
+# RoundCube CalDAV - CalDAV calendar for Roundcube Webmail (OIDC)

-Set a remote CalDav server and reply to your seetings invitation directly in Roundcube Mail
+Set a remote CalDav server and reply to your meetings invitation directly in Roundcube Mail using OIDC token as password authentication

 ![](doc/caldav_screen.png)